NXP/mcu-smhmi/docs/source/bootloader/boot_modes/mass_storage_device_updates.md

 When updating the resources, the binary needs to be renamed into `RES.bin`.
 The Bootloader contains a list of known files, res.bin being one of those file.
 No verification is done on the resources binary.
+During the transfer, it is expected to see the board's onboard LED changes to blue and start blinking.
+After the transfer, the USB Driver Device should disappear from the devices seen by your computer because it left the MSD mode.
+Then the board's onboard LED should change to green until the resources are ready.
+Do not reset the board during this period.
+Wait for a while until the LED turns off and the application starts.

 In the same way as updating the main application, the bootloader checks for active bank and writes the binary in the unused one.
 After the write is completed, the older firmware is copied and the new bank is activated.